home-assistant/home-assistant.io/source/_docs/automation/yaml.markdown

       description: The value of the variable.
 Any YAML is valid.
 Only [limited templates](/docs/configuration/templating/#limited-templates) can be used.
       type: any
 mode:
-  description: "Controls what happens when script is invoked while it is still running from one or more previous invocations.
+  description: "Controls what happens when the script is invoked while it is still running from one or more previous invocations.
 See [Automation Modes](#automation-modes)."
   required: false
   type: string
   default: single